 Below are answers to Frequently Asked Questions about selling Iowa Lottery products.
 We've also added in some other tips designed to ensure a smooth operation when it comes to selling Iowa Lottery tickets at your location.

-Retailers should be aware that this requirement is part of their signed agreement with the lottery to sell our products.
-Any failure to follow the lottery's terms and conditions may result in revocation, suspension or termination of their license or limitations on their ability to sell Iowa Lottery tickets.
+This requirement is part of a retailer's signed agreement with the lottery to sell our products.
+Any failure to follow the lottery's terms and conditions may result in revocation, suspension or termination of a retailer license or limitations on that location's ability to sell Iowa Lottery tickets.

 We appreciate retailers' help and cooperation in implementing this and all lottery regulations.

-The $100,000 Cash Game, Pick 3, and Pick 4 games can be cancelled.
+Pick 3 and Pick 4 games can be cancelled.
 However, the ticket must be cancelled the same day in the same store where it was sold and before the sales cutoff for the game.

 After each sale on the Extrema terminal, close out the customer by touching "Close Out Customer" at the bottom of the Customer Settlement screen.